 Pay program fees on time

-A sober living home is ideal for an individual who wants to transition back into life with the help of a structured environment.
+A men's recovery community is ideal for an individual who wants to transition back into life with the help of a structured environment.

 At Providence Recovery, we want to ensure that individuals who come into our care are currently in a positive home environment.
 If they are not, we encourage them to apply to our sober living home.